surifirstpin/biplus_documentation/docs/Visualization.md

  - **Highlight on Hover**   it will highlight each section on placing a cursor on it.

- - **Dynamic Height** on selecting the check box it will display the height as per the values in funnel chart.
-For example higher value is referred with more height and lower value is referred with low height.
+ - **Dynamic Height**  it will display the height as per the values in funnel chart.
+For example higher values is referred with larger height and lower values is referred with low height.

- - **Dynamic Slope** on selecting the checkbox it will display the potential covered based on the value.For example higher value is referred with bigger slope and lower value is referred with smaller slope.
+ - **Dynamic Slope**  it will display the potential covered based on the value.
+ - For example higher value is referred with bigger slope and lower value is referred with smaller slope.

  - **Load Animation** on selecting the check box the column values in funnel chart will appear as moving image.